Did you know that Australians sit around 10 hours a day?

-Let’s talk desk ergonomics.
-Sitting, standing or being in any position for an extended amount of time is going to cause muscular imbalances (where some muscles are tightening up, and some are lengthening and hence becoming weak).
+Let’s talk about desk ergonomics.
+Sitting, standing, or being in any position for an extended amount of time is going to cause muscular imbalances (where some muscles are tightening up, and some are lengthening and hence becoming weak).
 When your muscles aren’t working as optimally as they can be our body works hard, and tries to compensate so you are still able to undertake your usual daily actions and activities.
-This often leads to other muscles becoming more dominant, and becoming tight themselves.
+This often leads to other muscles becoming more dominant and becoming tight themselves.

 Many people who work at a desk have experienced some kind of pain in their career.
 Some of the common things you may experience from working at your desk are:

 – Neck and back pain

 – Wrist and elbow pain